From father to son

 After the death of his parents, Willem Bunschoten started on a quest for deeper values, which led him to Sufism, a mystical tradition with roots in Islam.
 Although there is no exact definition, the Sufism teachings revolve around harmony, love and beauty, and have had a great influence on Willem Bunschoten’s way of thinking.
 For some time, he was a priest in the Sufi temple in Katwijk.

-For a large part of his life — from the 1950s on — Willem lived in Amsterdam in what is now The Bunschoten House.
+For a large part of his life — from the 1950s on — Willem lived in Amsterdam.
 There he led a small orchestra for some time.
 Henk Bunschoten remembered his brother as an attentive and caring human being.
 ‘Willem often used to come and visit and then we would cook together.
 Not only did he bring a vegetarian recipe, but he also brought a bag full of fresh ingredients from the Amsterdam market.’

 Willem Bunschoten felt no real bond to the capital he inherited from his parents, and later from his niece Titia van den Broek.
 He did not consider the money to be his property, but as something he had been given and was supposed to pass on some day.
 Because he had no heirs himself, he looked for some other destination by the end of his life.
 He found it in music.
 During the last years of his life Willem Bunschoten, being a music lover, was seriously worried about the cuts being made by the government.
 The rigorous withdrawal of a lot of support for cultural institutions and activities was a thorn in the side for him.
 In his view culture was a fragile entity.
 By establishing The Bunschoten Fund he wanted to leave a positive contribution to our culture.